KalebBrosig/when2work/README.md

 # when2work
 A tool to scrape whentowork.com website for shift and employee information.

-# Environment Variables:
+## Environment Variables:
-w2wU When to work username

-w2wP When to work password

-For Discord Bot:
+w2wDomain: which domain to use for the scraper
+w2wUsername: username on the site
+w2wPassword: password on the site
+w2wDatabase: name of the database file

+### Discord:

-w2wD Discord token
+botToken: Discord bot token

-w2wG Discord guild
+botGuild: Discord bot guild

-# Running of discord bots:

-scrape.py: Every 24 hours, but more often if wanted

-MODBot.py: Every 60 mins

-RoleBot.py: Every 24 hours